Skip to content

 Your Vizio TV turned completely green.
 This happens more often than you’d think, and the fix is usually fast.
-I’ve traced this issue across V-Series, M-Series, and P-Series models, and about 40% of cases come down to one thing: a loose HDMI cable.
-The rest split between wrong picture settings, firmware bugs, and occasional hardware failures.
+I’ve traced this issue across V-Series, M-Series, and P-Series models.
+The most common trigger is a loose or damaged HDMI cable, followed by wrong picture settings, firmware bugs, and occasional T-CON board failures.

 #Why Does a Vizio TV Screen Turn Green?